10 SMS Customer Engagement Strategies to Boost Retention

 6. Use Two-Way Conversations

 The advantage goes beyond convenience for businesses.
-Two-way texting offers you real-time insights into how customers feel about your services or products.
-If someone responds positively to a promotion or expresses frustration about an issue, you can act on it right away.
+Two-way texting offers you real-time, valuable insights into how customers feel about your services or products.

 You can also use these replies to gauge customer satisfaction and improve future campaigns through data-driven personalization.